 While the Solar Eclipse of 2017 was something I’ve known about since I was a kid, the Annular Eclipse of 2012 was one that caught me by surprise.
+But this was definitely a good opening act for the main show about to happen in five years.

 I just happened to be on the correct website that showed me the path of an Annular eclipse that just so HAPPENED to be pretty close to where I live.
 I spotted that it would not only go over parts of Northern California, but also over Nevada, Southern Utah, and Northern Arizona.
 Plus, it was only going to be visible for people living west of Texas.